Sarabjit Ladda

 Sarabjit Ladda (born 10 July 1986) is an Indian cricketer who plays for Punjab in domestic cricket.
 He is a right-handed batsman and a legbreak bowler.
-He is currently a member of the Gujarat Lions squad in the Indian Premier League.
-He married Nidhi Pandey on 25 January 2016 in Patiala.
+He is a former member of the Gujarat Lions squad in the Indian Premier League.
+He married Nidhi Pandey on 25 January 2016 in Patiala.He has participated in the Major Cricket League in USA in 2023.